This was a 2,400 megawatt coal fired power station, capable of using other fuels.

 With the closure of Longannet Mine in 2002 more trains were required and the additional trains, many with imported coal coming from Hunterston High Level, clogged up the railways of the Central Belt and Fife, and battered the Forth Bridge.
 The Stirling - Alloa - Kincardine line re-opened in 2008.

-Failure to win a contract to supply electricity to the National Grid led to its closure.
+Failure to win a contract to supply electricity to the National Grid led to closure in 2016.

 Longannet West Departure

 Longannet East Arrival

 Firth of Forth

 |Location names in dark blue are on the same original line.|

 Longannet Power Station (excluded) to Alloa West Junction (excluded) out of use.
 Track left in place for possible re-opening.

 Longannet Power Station to Kincardine Power Station re-opened to freight.